Ruiyang-Wang/STA304-Paper2/README.md

 # 2024 US Election Prediction
 # For Peer reviewers:
 # The paper2.pdf include my paper overall frame and graphs, ALL words in this paper draft is now randomly generated with no relate to my predictions and words, I will change them after the initial submission.
 Please tell me about what else should I need in my graphs and analysis, and what more points should be added to my paper's overall frame.
+Thank you!

 ## Overview